 Wouldn’t it be easier for teachers/students if there was only one device?
 Won’t it be too hard/impossible for teachers to make use of such a variety of different machines?
 If they had one machine, they would be able to teach the students how to use it more efficiently.

 It would certainly be easier for most teachers.
 However, one device will not be able to accommodate all learning areas.
 It also might be too restrictive or demanding for some students and families.

 We are also of the view that the specific device is not the issue at hand; it is the task of educating that is more important.
 If we are writing an essay or analysing a pattern trend, the focus is on the content and not the word processor or spreadsheet program.

-Currently, we do not cater for the charging of personal devices in the school.
-Parents are advised to procure suitable rechargeable power packs for their child’s devices.
+Currently, we have limited facilities for the charging of personal devices in the school.
+Students are required to charge their devices fully the night before.
+Parents are also advised to procure suitable rechargeable power packs for their child’s devices.